lsst-dm/dm_dev_guide/coding/python_style_guide.rst

 ASCII Encoding MUST be used for new code
 ----------------------------------------

-Always use ASCII for new python code.
+Always use ASCII for new Python code.

 - **Do not** include a coding comment (as described in  :pep:`263`) for ASCII files.